hexablock/go-chord/README.md

 transport or RPC mechanism.
 Instead Chord relies on a transport implementation.

 ## Transport
 A `GRPCTransport` implementation is included.
-It uses flatbuffers for underlying data serialization for better performance.
+It uses flatbuffers to serialize data for better performance.

 By using gRPC, custom RPC services can also be registered on the same server i.e. requiring only one listener.

 # Acknowledgements
 The original chord implementation is based on Armon's code available